 For the fourth year in a row, Law360 recognized Fross Zelnick in its 2020 annual Glass Ceiling report.
 We are proud to be #4 on the list of most women in equity partnerships with 20-50 lawyers and #8 overall, for the percentage of female attorneys and equity partners among law firms with fewer than 100 lawyers.

 Additionally, as a testament to our commitment to having a diverse and equitable workplace, our firm established the Fross Zelnick Diversity Committee, which includes partners, an associate, and employees from different departments within the firm.
 While we are proud of our diversity and inclusion at the firm, we know that we cannot rest on our laurels.
 The work of this inclusive committee will help us find ways to further enhance our environment and enable us to better serve our clients around the world.

-Examples of diversity-related activities in which our lawyers and/or firm participate and/or sponsor include The Association of Black Women Attorneys, Sistah Girls, GLINTA (a group formed to recognize and support LGBTQ members of INTA (International Trademark Association) community), ASIPI (Interamerican Association of Intellectual Property), and the First Step job training program associated with the Coalition for the Homeless, which provides assistance to homeless and low-income women seeking living-wage jobs, and from which we have hired support staff.
+Examples of diversity-related activities in which our lawyers and/or firm participate and/or sponsor include The Asian American Bar Association of New York (AABANY), The Association of Black Women Attorneys (ABWA), ASIPI (Interamerican Association of Intellectual Property), GLINTA (a group formed to recognize and support LGBTQ members of INTA (International Trademark Association) community), Sistah Girls, and the First Step job training program associated with the Coalition for the Homeless, which provides assistance to homeless and low-income women seeking living-wage jobs, and from which we have hired support staff.